kpgomez/reading-notes/code-401/class-18.md

 ## Reading Questions
 1. How can you use regular expressions in Python to search for specific patterns in a string, and what is the primary module to work with them?
 > re is the primary module.
+First, you create a regex pattern, then have the re methods check against the pattern.
 2. What is the purpose of the shutil module in Python, and provide an example of a common use case for file or directory management with this module?
->
+> Use it for high-level file operations such as copying, archiving, checking file disk space.
 3. Compare and contrast the os and shutil modules.
 When would you choose to use one over the other?
 > os' purpose is for 'portable access to operating system specific features' whereas shutil's purpose is for high-level file operations.
+Use os when you need to read, write to the file system, interact with process environments.
+Use shutil when you need to copy, move, or remove files.
+[ChatGPT prompt](https://chat.openai.com/c/e5bf6c8c-ed47-402c-8c65-5d45fe165533)